GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 “Whether against stocks or commodities, the demand for Treasuries remains firm,” said Ian Lyngen, a senior government bond strategist at CRT Capital Group in Stamford, Connecticut.

-The euro suffered its biggest daily decline against the dollar in nearly a year, weakened by talk of a euro zone interest rate cut, while signs of economic malaise in Britain and Canada added to the U.S. currency’s appeal.

-The euro fell 1.1 percent to $1.3030 after hitting a seven-week high overnight, and was on track for its largest one-day slide since June.

-The yen also slipped against the dollar, with officials at a weekend Group of 20 meeting in Washington not expected to scold Japan for a monetary policy that has led to a sharp slide in the currency.
+The yen fell for a second straight day against the dollar and the euro on expectations that the Group of 20 major developed and emerging economies meeting in Washington will not voice strong concern over Japan’s aggressive monetary easing, which has triggered a sharp slide in the yen.

 U.S. Comex June gold futures settled down $4.70 at $1,382.70 an ounce.
 Turnover was heavy as trading volume has exceeded its 30-day average, preliminary Reuters data showed.